lotusnprod/lotus-manuscript/manuscript.md

 At the time of writing (2021-05-05), this query (without the LIMIT 1000) returned 797,123 entries; a frozen query result is available at [https://osf.io/thqaw/](https://osf.io/thqaw/).

 Targeted queries allowing to interrogate LOTUS data from the perspective of one of the three objects forming the referenced structure-organism pairs can also be built.
-Users can, for example, retrieve a list of all structures reported from a given organism, such as all structures reported from *Arabidopsis thaliana* ([Q158695](https://www.wikidata.org/wiki/Q158695)) ([https://w.wiki/3HLn](https://w.wiki/3HLn)).
+Users can, for example, retrieve a list of all structures reported from a given organism, such as all structures reported from *Arabidopsis thaliana* ([Q158695](https://www.wikidata.org/wiki/Q158695)) ([https://w.wiki/4U64](https://w.wiki/4U64)).
-Alternatively, all organisms containing a given chemical can be queried via its structure, such as in the search for all organisms where *β*-sitosterol ([Q121802](https://www.wikidata.org/wiki/Q121802)) was found in ([https://w.wiki/3HLy](https://w.wiki/3HLy)).
+Alternatively, all organisms containing a given chemical can be queried via its structure, such as in the search for all organisms where *β*-sitosterol ([Q121802](https://www.wikidata.org/wiki/Q121802)) was found in ([https://w.wiki/4U64](https://w.wiki/4U64)).
 For programmatic access, the [lotus-wikidata-exporter](https://github.com/lotusnprod/lotus-wikidata-exporter) repository also allows data retrieval in RDF format and as TSV tables.

-To further showcase the possibilities two additional queries were established ([https://w.wiki/4ShY](https://w.wiki/4ShY) and [https://w.wiki/4Shp](https://w.wiki/4Shp)).
+To further showcase the possibilities two additional queries were established ([https://w.wiki/4U64](https://w.wiki/4U64) and [https://w.wiki/4U64](https://w.wiki/4U64)).
-Both queries were inspired by recent literature review works [@doi:10.1016/j.micres.2021.126708; @doi:10.1039/C6NP00039H].
+Both queries were inspired by recent literature review works [@doi:10.1016/j.micres.2021.126708; @doi:10.1016/j.phytochem.2021.113011].
-The first work describes compounds with known biological activities among organisms belonging to Actinobacteria.
+The first work describes compounds found in Actinobacteria, with a biological focus on compounds with reported bioactivity.
-The second one, more specific, the compounds reported in Nauclea latifolia.
+The second one, describes compounds found in Aspergillus spp., with a chemical focus on terpenoids.
 In both cases, in seconds, the queries allow retrieving a table similar to the ones in the mentioned literature reviews.

 To obtain more granular results, certain types of queries that are customary in existing molecular electronic resources, such as structure or similarity searches, are not directly available in Wikidata as SPARQL does not natively support a simple integration of such queries.